EnterpriseBranding/wordpress-meta-tags/README.md

 # Meta Tags WordPress Plugin
-A powerful plugin to edit meta tags on all your pages, posts, categories, tags from one easy to use table.
+A powerful plugin to edit meta tags on all your pages, posts, categories, tags from one easy-to-use table.
 WooCommerce is supported as well.
 Facebook's OpenGraph and Twitter Cards are included.

 ## Requirements